The Summer Internship Program is an on-the-job, paid summer training experience for high school students for which a student earns 1.5 school credits.

-Grade Point Average: Students must have earned a 2.5 GPA overall, and a 3.0 GPA in their lab by the end of the 3rd grading period.
+Grade Point Average: Students must have earned an overall 2.5 cumulative GPA in all academic courses taken at LCJVS, and a 3.0 GPA in their lab by the end of the 3rd grading period.

 Suspensions: Students with less than 5 days out of school suspensions (OSS) may be considered for the internship with review and approval by the Principal and/or Assistant Principals.

 Graduation Requirements: Any student who is credit deficient will be looked at on an individual basis.
 Students deficient by 2 or less credits may be eligible to participate in the Summer Internship program.
 Students exceeding that number will not be eligible to participate.

 Fees Paid - all fees must be paid in full or a payment plan must be established before a student can be accepted into the Summer Internship Program.
 Students who need financial assistance can contact the Student Services Office about the "Students in Need" grant.
 Students can see the JVS Cashier to set up a payment plan.